Wrongful Termination Lawyer In Kansas City

 What is the single best step to take if you feel you have been wrongfully terminated?

 Navigating the complexities of unlawful termination is not an easy process – especially if you are not familiar with state employment and labor laws.
 The single best thing to do if you suspect you were unlawfully fired is to contact a compassionate and knowledgeable Wrongful Termination Lawyer in Kansas City.
 A skilled attorney will listen to your story and review the details of your termination to determine whether you have a case.
-We invite you to contact Holman Schiavone, LLC, online or at816-399-5149 to schedule a complimentary consultation.
+We invite you to contact Holman Schiavone, LLC, online or at 888-493-5074 to schedule a complimentary consultation.
 As Kansas City’s most trusted team of employment lawyers, we have a proven track record of success fighting for hardworking people who were wrongfully terminated.
 We look forward to putting our skills to work for you today!